10 Machine-to-Free-Weight Swaps to Improve Your Strength Gains

 9 Fat-Torching Kettlebell Moves

 The movement of this machine -- sitting and extending your legs outward -- is simply not functional, says Tom Holland, M.S., CSCS.
 “Plus, it creates a lot of shear force on the knees.”
 The split squat targets quads without the excess stresses of the leg-extension machine.
 HOW TO DO THEM: Stand about two feet in front of a bench, hands on hips.
 Lift up and position one leg behind you on the bench, most of your weight should be on your front leg.
-Keeping the back leg steady and stable, bend the front knee as you lower your hips toward the ground in a lunge; do not allow the front knee to move ahead of your foot.
+Keeping the back leg steady and stable, bend the front knee as you lower your hips toward the ground in a lunge.
 Do 12 to 15 reps and switch legs.

 Lower-Body Blast Workout